deeheem/deeheem.github.io/source/_posts/2020/12/25/organising-sequential-code-flow-in-java-with-easy-workflow.md

 ### Manual Intervention

-Easy-Workflow is not suitable for workflows requiring manual intervention in some of the activities like pausing -> noti fying stakeholders -> seeking approvals -> then continuing the rest of the workflow on getting the approvals.
+Easy-Workflow is not suitable for workflows requiring manual intervention in some of the activities like pausing -> notifying stakeholders -> seeking approvals -> then continuing the rest of the workflow on getting the approvals.

 ### Distributed Workflow